-You may purchase equipment, provided you can demonstrate it is critical to meeting project objectives and outcome.
+You may purchase eligible equipment, provided you can demonstrate it is critical to meeting project objectives and outcome.
+Funding includes purchase or leasing, however purchase of equipment will only be supported in exceptional circumstances, or where it can be demonstrated to be the most cost effective option.